Connecting to Public Sewer

 When designing sanitary sewer infrastructure that will become part of the Sewer District’s system, please follow the City of Columbia’s Sanitary Sewer Specifications and Standards (link to the right).
 The District Board felt it made sense to standardize the sewer utility in Boone County by adopting the City of Columbia’s Sanitary Sewer Specifications.
 Also many areas of the District system are interconnected to the City of Columbia, so it made sense to follow the same specifications.

 If you are designing a Septic Tank Effluent Pump (STEP) system, please download info in links to the right.

 Please review the process noted above for the developer of a new development.
 Some of the steps are pertinent to the Engineer.

 So you are building a home in a neighborhood that is part of the Boone County Regional Sewer District.
 Early in the process, we recommend that you stop by the Sewer District to fill out the Application for Service.
 At that time, we can determine what kind of system serves the neighborhood and identify the inspection and connection fee.
 Most of the District’s system is a conventional gravity system but many of the new neighborhoods are served by pressurized systems.

 The inspection fee for a connection to a Gravity System is different from the fee for Pressurized Systems since inspecting a gravity connection usually only requires one trip whereas there are four inspections of a pressurized system.
 The connection fee is the same for all new connections; however, the fee has been waived in subdivisions where the developer paid for the cost of providing wastewater treatment.

 Contact us to find out what type of system serves the subdivision in which you are building and the current connection fee and inspection fee.

-If you are building a home in a neighborhood that utilizes a STEP system, please contact us for review spec.
+If you are building a home in a neighborhood that utilizes a STEP system, download specs & contact us with questions or more information.